 - Assets acquired and debts incurred prior to the marriage or assets or liabilities in exchange for those pre-marital assets

 - Assets acquired separately by inheritance or gift from a third party to one of the spouses

 - Assets and debts excluded from marital assets through a written agreement, such as a prenuptial agreement

 - Income derived from non-marital assets unless regularly relied upon during the marriage

 It is important to note that a party may own an asset in his/her own name individually, but that asset will normally be considered a marital asset if purchased during the marriage.

-A Valuation Expert Can Help You Calculate Asset Portions
+How Can A Valuation Expert Help Calculate Asset Portions?

-While some assets and debts are easily classified as marital or non-marital, sometimes it may be necessary to calculate the marital portion of a non-marital asset.
-In this situation, it may be necessary to hire a valuation expert.
-For example, one spouse may have a non-marital business because the business was started before the marriage.
-However, there may be a marital component of the business from the increased value of the business during the marriage by marital efforts or marital funds contributed, including the continued labor of the owner spouse in the business during the marriage.
-In this situation, a valuation expert would be necessary to value the increase in the business during the marriage from the marital effort of the owner spouse.
+While some assets and debts are easily classified as marital or nonmarital, other assets and debts may require a valuation expert to calculate the marital portion of a non-marital asset.
+One spouse may have a non-marital business because the business was started before the marriage.
+However, there may be a marital component from increased business value during the marriage by marital efforts or marital funds contributed, including the continued labor of the owner spouse in the business during the marriage.
+In this situation, a valuation expert would be necessary to value the increase in the business during the marriage from the marital effort.

 Additionally, an asset that was non-marital may be mixed with marital funds, causing the asset to lose the non-marital classification.
 An example would be an inherited bank account (a non-marital asset) that is then transferred into a marital bank account.
 The non-marital, inherited bank account would lose its non-marital characteristic and the entire bank account would be considered a marital account for purposes of the dissolution of marriage case.
 While the classification of non-marital or marital assets and debts may be simple in some cases, it is important to hire an experienced family law attorney to help navigate asset requirements.